People don’t just randomly buy whatever they see or like.

 And there’s nothing wrong with having a homepage; it’s just not designed to help you convert as many visitors as a specific landing page into leads.

-The only two options they have here is to either a) sign up for your offer and give you their email address, or b) exit your squeeze page.
+The only two options they have here are to either a) sign up for your offer and give you their email address, or b) exit your squeeze page.

 And this is exactly what you want to do in your lead generation strategy.